huynhsamha/dontpad/README.md

 # or
 yarn start
 ```

-On your browser, open localhost:4200 to view the dotnpad
+On your browser, open http://localhost:4200 to view the dontpad application

 ## Deploy on Heroku

 ### Configure on Heroku
 + Login or sign up new account on heroku
 + Add new application